microsoft/sqldev/pages/php/mac/php-mac-1.md

     brew install llvm --with-clang --with-clang-extra-tools
     brew install autoconf
 ```
+> You have successfully installed PHP on your macOS!

 ## Step 1.3 Install the ODBC Driver and SQL Command Line Utility for SQL Server

 {% include partials/install_sqlcmd_mac.md %}

-> You have successfully installed PHP on your Mac.
-You now have everything you need to start writing your PHP apps with SQL Server!